acm-ndsu/Byte-le-2024/docs/source/getting_started.rst

 Your objective for this year is to gain more points than your opponents.
-This is done by mining more ores than the opposing team in The Quarry, and by unlocking upgrades. :doc:`scoring` will explain how the points are totaled.
-Each game will have 500 turns before ending.
+This is done by mining more ores than the opposing team in The Quarry and by unlocking upgrades. :doc:`scoring` will explain how the points are totaled.
+Each game will have :gold:`200 turns` before ending.
 Manage your time wisely!

-As you collect ores, make your way back to your base to cash them in for game points and science points!
+As you collect ores, make your way back to your base to cash them in for game points!

+``Whichever MOB-BOT has the most game points at the end of 200 turns will win the game.``

+Along with this, you can collect :brown:`Ancient Tech` to earn science points.
-Upgrading your MOB-BOT with science points will increase its mining capabilities, thus improving corporate revenue (fantastic)!
+:gold:`Note that science points do not award game points.` Upgrading your MOB-BOT with science points will increase its mining capabilities, thus improving corporate revenue (fantastic)!
 You can even disrupt the opposing team with traps, giving you the advantage and removing the competition from the market (astounding)!

 Visit :doc:`mobbot` for more information on how it all works.